Stephenson 2 DFK 1: Observation history

+Stephenson 2 DFK 1 was first catalogued in 1988.
+It was given the designation IRAS 18363-0607 in the IRAS Point Source Catalog.

 The open cluster Stephenson 2 was discovered by American astronomer Charles Bruce Stephenson in 1990 in the data obtained by a deep infrared survey.
 The cluster is also known as RSGC2, one of several massive open clusters in Scutum, each containing multiple red supergiants.

 The brightest star in the region of the cluster was given the identifier 1 in the first analysis of cluster member properties.
 However, it was not considered to be a member of Stephenson 2 due to its outlying position, abnormally high brightness, and slightly atypical proper motion, instead being categorized as an unrelated red supergiant.

 In a later study, the same star was given the number 18 and assigned to an outlying group of stars called Stephenson 2 SW, assumed to be at a similar distance to the core cluster.
 The designation St2-18 (short for Stephenson 2-18) is often used for the star, following the numbering from Deguchi (2010).
 To avoid confusion from using the same number for different stars and different numbers for the same star, designations from Davies (2007) are often given a prefix of DFK or D, for example Stephenson 2 DFK 1 or simply D1 where the context is clear.

 In 2012, Stephenson 2 DFK 1, along with 56 other red supergiants, was observed in a study regarding the maser emissions from red supergiants across the galaxy.
 The study derived the properties of those red supergiants using the Australia Telescope Compact Array (ATCA) and the DUSTY model.
 Stephenson 2 DFK 1 was among the red supergiants mentioned.
 That same year, it was observed again for a study regarding the types of masers on red supergiant stars in clusters.
 During 2013, in a study regarding the red supergiants in Stephenson 2, Stephenson 2 DFK 1 (referred to as D1) was observed.
 In several later studies, the star was described as being a "very late-type red supergiant."

-It was also noted in Humphreys et al. (2020), albeit mistakenly referred to as RSGC1-01, another very large and luminous red supergiant in the constellation of Scutum.
+It was also noted in Humphreys et al. (2020), albeit mistakenly referred to as RSGC1-01, another very large and luminous red supergiant in the same constellation of Scutum and as well as part of another open cluster, RSGC1.